TailinZhou/ManGO_SOO/README.md

 pip install -r mango_requirements.txt
 ```

-For people who installed these libraries to the non-base conda environment and have to batch script on a cluster machine, you might want to add this to your .bashrc.
+For people who installed these libraries in a non-base conda environment and have to batch script on a cluster machine, you might want to add this to your .bashrc.
 Note how CPATH comes after conda activate
 ```
 # export CPATH=$CONDA_PREFIX/include
 # conda activate mango4soo
 # export CPATH=$CONDA_PREFIX/include
 ```

-For mujoco200，if you already have mujoco200 installed, you can skip this step.
+For mujoco200, if you already have mujoco200 installed, you can skip this step.

 ```
 mkdir ~/.mujoco